greiman/ChibiOS-Arduino/readme.txt

 Please try the newer version of ChibiOS/RT in the ChRt repository.

-It is version 4.0.0 of the ChibiOS/RT kernel from version 17.6 of ChibiOS.
+It is version 6.0.3 of the ChibiOS/RT kernel from release 19.1.3 of ChibiOS.

-This is a port of ChibiOS/RT version 3.0.3 for Arduino.
+This is a port of ChibiOS/RT version 3.0.3 for Arduino and will not be updated.

 AVR, Due, and Teensy 3.x boards are supported.